 Exemestane (EXE) is an irreversible steroidal aromatase inactivator, with promising anti-tumor activity in postmenopausal women with hormonal sensitive (estrogen-dependent) breast cancer [6-7].
-EXE is a neutral compound with characterized steroidal structure bv high lipophilicity.
+EXE is a neutral compound with structure steroidal characterized lipophilicity.
 This drug is orally active and a potent inhibitor of peripheral aromatase activity [8].
 Chemical structure of EXE is given in Figure 1.
 Exemestane is a BCS class IV drug with poor aqueous solubility and low permeability [9-12].
-Following oral administration of radio labeled EXE, 42% of radioactivity was reported to be absorbed from the gastrointestinal tract due to low solubility and first pass effect.
-Preclinical data obtained in rats and dogs, in which EXE was given indicated intravenously, that the absolute bioavailability of EXE was about 5% [13].
+Following oral administration of radiolabeled EXE, 42% of radioactivity was reported to be absorbed from the gastrointestinal tract due to low solubility and first pass effect.
+Preclinical data obtained in rats and dogs, in which EXE was given intravenously, indicated that the absolute bioavailability of EXE was about 5% [13].

-Fig.1.
+Fig. 1.
 Chemical structure of Exemestane

-In this study, EXE nanoparticles were prepared by nano-precipitation with nonbiodegradable polymers (Eudragit® RL 100 and Eudragit® L 100).
-The nanoparticles were supposed to improve the oral bioavailability of exemestane by avoiding its first pass metabolism.
-Eudragit polymers (Eudragit® RL 100, Eudragit® L 100) are suitable inert carriers for oral drug delivery due to their capability to form nanodispersion with smaller particle size, good stability and biocompatibility.
+In this study, EXE nanoparticles were nano-precipitation prepared by with nonbiodegradable polymers (Eudragit® RL 100 and Eudragit® L 100).
+The nanoparticles supposed to improve the oral bioavailability of exemestane by avoiding its first pass metabolism.
+Eudragit polymers (Eudragit® RL 100, Eudragit® L 100) are suitable inert carriers for oral drug their capability to delivery due to nanodispersion with smaller particle size, good stability and biocompatibility.
 Exemestane nanoparticles were prepared by using solvent displacement method and evaluated for various physicochemical parameters.

 EUDRAGIT® RL 100 is a copolymer of ethyl acrylate, methyl methacrylate and a low content of methacrylic acid ester with quaternary ammonium groups.
-The molar ratios of ethyl methacrylate methvl acrylate, and trimethylammonioethyl methacrylate in this polymer, is approximately 1:2:0.2.
+The molar ratios of ethyl acrylate, methyl methacrylate and trimethylammonioethyl methacrylate this in polymer are approximately 1:2:0.2.
 Eudragit RL 100 is insoluble at physiological pH and capable of limited swelling and thus appears to be a good polymeric carrier for the dispersion of drugs.
 The presence of quaternary ammonium group renders positive charge to the polymer by which it can interact with anionic drugs and GIT mucus [14-17].
 Eudragit L 100 is an anionic copolymer based on methacrylic acid and methyl methacrylate.
 The ratio of the free carboxyl groups to the ester groups is approx. 1:1.
 Eudragit L100 shows pH-dependent solubility and is therefore specifically soluble in the region of the digestive tract where juices are neutral to weakly alkaline.